vishvAsa/devaH/sanskrit/supremacy.md

 [![](https://i1.wp.com/i.imgur.com/3cld8L9.jpg)](http://i.imgur.com/3cld8L9.jpg)

-“Sanskrit as a supreme language” by Ashok Aklujkar \[[Arch](https://archive.org/stream/paNDit-papers/AklujkarAEarlyHistorySktSuprem#page/n9/mode/2up)\] is a very pertinent read.
+"Sanskrit as a supreme language" by Ashok Aklujkar \[[Arch](https://archive.org/stream/paNDit-papers/AklujkarAEarlyHistorySktSuprem#page/n9/mode/2up)\] is a very pertinent read.
 Some excerpts follow, with some added formatting.
 My notes are marked in bold like this: (**KV: …**).
-The most important section is the one titled: “Emergence of dominance”.
+The most important section is the one titled: "Emergence of dominance".

 ## Phases of Sanskrit